zzhangjii/learning-library/workshops/LabGuide3.md

 -   The following lab requires an Oracle Public Cloud account.
 You may your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

--   Oracle SQL Developer (see Lab100 for more specifics on the version of SQL Developer and how to install and configure it).
+-   Oracle SQL Developer (see Lab Guide 1 for more specifics on the version of SQL Developer and how to install and configure it).

 # Download Sample Data
 ## Steps